Submitted successfully

 • Object Detection and Planning in Dynamic Environments

-Special Session Ⅲ: Unsupervised Learning in the Era of Foundation Models: For Robotics and Beyond
+Special Session Ⅲ: Machine Learning in the Era of Foundation Models: Toward Robotics and Beyond

 Yuheng Jia, Southeast University, China

-Keywords: Foundation Model, Unsupervised Learning, Self-Supervised Learning, Representation Learningg, Clustering
+Keywords: Foundation Model, Machine Learning, Weakly-Supervised Learning, Supervised Learning, Representation Learning

 Information

-In recent years, the emergence of foundation models (FMs) has provided powerful new tools for unsupervised problems, reshaping our research paradigm.
-This session aims to comprehensively cover the field of unsupervised learning for robotics and beyond, spanning from the development of novel classical algorithms to the transformative impact of modern foundation models.
-We welcome submissions that advance both the theory and practice of traditional unsupervised learning methods, as well as those investigating how large-scale pre-training can lead to more robust and generalizable representations.
-We will pay particular attention to how these representations can revolutionize classical tasks such as clustering (e.g., deep clustering, scalable clustering), while also seeking new paradigms for unsupervised tasks such as anomaly detection and density estimation.
-Topics of interest include, but are not limited to: the theoretical foundations of unsupervised learning, novel clustering algorithms, unsupervised representation learning, self-supervised methods for pre-training, and research on applying foundation models to enhance unsupervised tasks (particularly in scenarios such as robot perception, learning, and control).
-This session aims to provide a platform for disseminating cutting-edge research that pushes the boundaries of various unsupervised learning developments.
+In recent years, the emergence of foundation models (FMs) has provided powerful new tools for machine learning, reshaping our research paradigms.
+This session aims to comprehensively cover the field of machine learning for robotics and beyond, spanning from the development of novel classical algorithms to the transformative impact of modern foundation models.
+We welcome submissions that advance both the theory and practice of traditional machine learning approaches, as well as those investigating how large-scale pre-training can lead to more robust and generalizable representations.
+We will pay particular attention to how these representations can revolutionize classical tasks such as clustering and classification, while also seeking new paradigms for tasks like anomaly detection and segmentation.
+Topics of interest include but are not limited to: theoretical foundations of machine learning, novel clustering and classification algorithms, weakly supervised representation learning, self-supervised methods for pre-training, and research applying foundation models to enhance machine learning tasks, particularly in scenarios such as robotic perception, learning, and control.
+This session aims to provide a dissemination platform for cutting-edge research that pushes the boundaries of machine learning development across various domains.

 Topics of interest include but are not limited to: